Coronavirus threatens to lock Indian women out of the workforce for years | ExBulletin

 Kaur warned that it could take two or three years for women to return to the workforce – if at all – and urged the government to offer incentives to attract them again.

-“Women migrant workers, who left their villages with families after job losses, are unlikely to come back,” she said.
+Migrant workers, who left their villages with families after job losses, are unlikely to return, she said.

 CHILD CUSTODY SURVEY